zharmon2/react-native-forms/README.md

 # React Native Forms

 A form builder for react-native with 15 different types of inputs.
+It was desined to be relatively modular to allow for dynamic form rendering.

 ### Dependencies
 The following is a list of dependencies that must be installed before React Native Forms will work.
 Each item in the list links to the project's repository.